LincaMarius/ISAP-1_Instruction_Set/README.md

 Using the NEXT signal moves to the next instruction without losing micro-steps.
 This variable microcode length system for the NOP instruction will use 2/3=0.67 which is 67% of the time compared to 2/8=0.25 and 25% if we do not use this option.

+Use of the NEXT signal is optional.
+The simplified version of this instruction can also be used:
+- NEXT = NOP * T3
+In this variant, if the microprogram reaches one of the steps T4 - T8, it will not automatically jump to the next instruction and the time related to steps T4 - T8 is lost.

 *If we implement the Control Block using Combinational Logic we will use these equations.*

 ## LDA instruction – LoaD the Accumulator